 Who financed this film, or: Is this film independent?

 I financed this film myself out of my own interest.
 No company or individual paid for its production or to transport a specific message.
-Nobody paid to be in the film and I hold no stock in any of the companies in this film.
+Nobody paid to be in the film and at the time of releasing this film, I held no stock in any of the companies in this film.
 Nobody listed in the “Thank You” section of this website or in the end credits of the film paid anything to be there or had any creative control in this film.

 Interviewees review the edit of their interview and may ask to remove parts from their interview before it goes live.
 However, once they give the OK to publish the interview, they have no control over which sections appear in the film or if they are in the film at all.